M. H. Douglas

 M. H. Douglas (born Muhammad Hussain Khan) was an Indian actor, director, action director, and fight composer in the Hindi film industry.
 He choreographed fight and action scenes for many Bollywood hits.
 He is also one of the founding member of the Fight and Cine artist Association based in Mumbai.

 As an actor, Douglas appeared in many silent films in the 1940s and 1950s.

 Early life and background

-Douglas was born on 2 October 1910 to prominent Muslim parents in Hyderabad State, India.
-His grandfather, Nawab Kale Khan was a Nawab in the Princely State Hyderabad.

-After an inheritance dispute, Douglas's father came to Bombay before the Independence of India and integration of Princely State Of Hyderabad into the Indian Union.
-Douglas grew up as Muhammad Hussain and used stage name "M. H. Douglas" after entering the Hindi film industry.
+It is believed that Douglas was born to prominent Muslim parents in Hyderabad State, India, though his exact birth date remains unknown.
+His father, Nawab Kale Khan, was a Nawab in the Princely State Hyderabad.
+Little is known about his early childhood and family background.
+Douglas's father moved to Bombay before the Independence of India and the integration of the Princely State of Hyderabad into the Indian Union.
+Douglas grew up as Muhammad Hussain and used the stage name "M. H. Douglas" after entering the Hindi film industry.
 From a very young age, Douglas had a keen interest and was trained in Aerobics, Fencing, Swordsmanship, and Martial Arts.